What Are Merchant Accounts And How Do They Work?

 Learn More

-A merchant account refers to a business bank account that allows businesses to accept electronic payments for goods and services.
-This includes credit card payments, debit cards, and other payment options that require a merchant account to process payments, such as eChecks and ACH.
+A merchant account refers to a special commercial account relationship established with an acquiring bank that enables a business to accept electronic payments.
+It is a temporary holding ledger for funds received from customer transactions and is not a standard business checking account.
+Transactions include credit card payments, debit cards, and other payment options that require a merchant account to process payments, such as eChecks and ACH.
 A business will typically set up a merchant account in collaboration with a merchant services provider or merchant account provider.

 Merchant accounts form an essential piece of payment infrastructure for businesses that want to process online transactions.
 In addition to streamlining the payment process, a merchant account makes it easy for businesses to accept a variety of payment methods and maintain cash flow.